 By now, most of us know that the Brexit/Leave campaign in the United Kingdom achieved its goal through contracts with Facebook and the now-defunct Cambridge Analytica.
 These companies gathered millions of data points about users and targeted them with advertising intended to persuade users to vote to leave the European Union.
 Certain details were recently revealed in a Netflix documentary called The great hack, which also describes how the 2008 and 2016 U.S. elections were similarly influenced.
 Because social media platforms are so widely used and people share so much personal information, companies exploit personal data and send targeted advertising intended to influence how people vote.

 Although these are just five different manifestations and goals of IW, information workers must be aware of the ways in which information is being used to accomplish very specific and often nefarious goals.
 Know how information is used to accomplish specific, often nefarious goals.
+Whereas traditional physical warfare has long-standing and international agreed-upon laws, IW has no physical boundaries and is subject to very few laws; therefore, we librarians and information workers should increase our own awareness of and defences against threats.

 Know how information is used to accomplish specific, often nefarious goals.